jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 ---
 # ACL - Access Control Lists

 !!!
-Note
-    This document is under construction.
-Mainly the information is being reviewed and refined.
+Tip
+    Before defining ACLs, you should first read [our document about sharing files](..//files/sharing-files.md) for necessary background concepts and skills.

 Traditional Unix file and group permissions can be used to share access to files and directories.
 However, there can be times when more fine-grained control of shared access is needed.
 To accomplish this, Access Control Lists (ACLs) can be used.
 They *add* to the normal permissions, not replace them.
 ACLs and permissions can interact in unexpected ways.

-!!!
-Tip
-    Before defining ACLs, you should first read [our document about sharing files](..//files/sharing-files.md) for necessary background concepts and skills.

 ???
 "ZFS versus Lustre: If you are working in /dcl02/ click here..."
     JHPCE uses two kinds of file systems on its large storage servers: **ZFS** and **Lustre**.
 A different pair of ACL commands is used for each type.